justintylerm/nuphy-capslock-agent-beacon/README.md

 `nuphy-capslock-agent-beacon` turns the caps lock light bar on a NuPhy Air75 V3 into a private, local notification beacon on macOS.
 The light bar pulses when Codex or Claude Code needs approval, presents a plan/question, or finishes a response while its app is in the background.
-It turns off when you return to the app.
+The light bar returns to it's normal state when you return to the app and review the agent's response.

 It makes no network requests, contains no downloaded runtime dependencies, does not read keystrokes, and never approves an agent action.